octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

-## About randomness in smart contracts
+### About randomness in smart contracts
 The second option is not easily implemented in smart contracts.
 In any classical programming language (Python, C, Java...), a **random** function is directly usable from the standard API.
-But in smart contracts, this is not a possibility.
+With smart contracts, it is not possible.

 Indeed, each smart contract execution has to be verified by any node in the network.
 However, how could this execution be verified if there is a random variable (one that would change every time)?